Harley recalls bikes for ignition switch problem

 Harley said in documents posted Friday by the U.S. National Highway Traffic Safety Administration that the motorcycles are limited at the factory to 5,600 RPMs, but Harley offers performance calibrations that let the engine rev higher than the limit.
 If the bikes hit 5,800 RPMs, the top engine mount bracket can vibrate too much and cause the ignition switches to malfunction.

 The company said it began looking into the problem after its service department discovered that an ignition switch slipped out of the "on" position in testing.
-Harley found four warranty claims and complaints about the problem, all in bikes with non-Harley exhaust systems.
+The company found four warranty claims and complaints about the problem, all in bikes with non-Harley exhaust systems.

 The Milwaukee company's recall comes after General Motors recalled 17.3 million vehicles to fix problems with ignition switches that can cause engine stalling.
 Chrysler has recalled another 1.7 million for the same problem.
 So far this year the auto industry has recalled more than 40 million vehicles, passing the old full-year record of 30.8 million set in 2004.